SasView/sasview/src/sas/qtgui/MainWindow/media/data_formats_help.rst

 1D SAS Formats
 --------------

+SasView recognizes 1D data in ASCII, CSV, CanSAS XML, NXCanSAS, and AntonPaar SAXSESS formats with the following extensions:

+*  .TXT
+*  .ASC
+*  .DAT
+*  .XML, or .COR (in canSAS XML v1.0 and v1.1 formats)
+*  .CSV
+*  .H5, .NXS, or .HDF (in NXcanSAS v1.0 and v1.1 formats)
+*  .PDH

 SasView will read ASCII ('text') files with 2 to 4 columns of numbers in the following order:

     *Q, I(Q), ( dI(Q), dQ(Q) )*

 where *dQ(Q)* is the instrumental resolution in *Q* and assumed to have originated from pinhole geometry.
 Numbers can be separated by spaces or commas.

-SasView recognises the following file extensions which are not case-sensitive:

-*  .TXT
-*  .ASC
-*  .DAT
-*  .XML (in canSAS format v1.0 and 1.1)

 If using CSV output from, for example, a spreadsheet, ensure that it is not using commas as delimiters for thousands.

 The SasView :ref:`File_Converter_Tool` available in SasView 4.1 onwards can be used to convert data sets with separated *I(Q)* and *Q* files (for example, BSL/OTOKO, and some output from FIT2D and other SAXS-oriented software) into either the canSAS SASXML (XML) format or the NeXus NXcanSAS (HDF5) format.